kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - In the end, I went elsewhere with some of my devices, but I kept the best stuff back because I didn't trust anyone in the Comunidad Valenciana at that point.
 - I still have them.

-### The woman at Nowhere
+### The woman at Knowhere

-- In the afternoon, a woman comes in to work at Nowhere and sits diagonally across from me.
+- In the afternoon, a woman comes in to work at Knowhere and sits diagonally across from me.
 - She looks familiar.
 - She tells me she's an accountant and her name is Hazel.
 - I ignore this.
 She is not Hazel Smith.